These resources are useful for community groups working throughout the catchment of the Ōpāwaho Heathcote River.

 Genevieve Long

-There are currently only two Urban Park Rangers who are specifically assigned to working with community groups, although a couple more have been promised.
-These Urban Park Rangers split the whole of Christchurch between them so treat them well – they are great people who do their best to help groups despite being overwhelmed by demands on their time and resourecs.
+There are currently only a few Community Partnership Rangers who are specifically assigned to working with community groups.
+These Rangers split the whole of Christchurch between them so treat them well – they are great people who do their best to help groups despite being overwhelmed by demands on their time and resources.

 Resources & Research Info